What is the CPCU Designation?

 - Use Study Materials Effectively

 Textbooks, course guides, online courses, and practice tests are all part of an effective study plan.
 For those who have tried to earn a CPCU designation and failed, a lack of preparation was most likely the trigger.
 There’s no room to just “wing it”!
 Do not hesitate to go above and beyond in your studies — additional study materials like the mobile app called Smart QuizMe offered by The Institute could be the defining factor in how much information you actually absorb.
 Give every method a shot and pinpoint a learning strategy that works best for you.

 The CPCU exams shouldn’t feel like a pop quiz from your elementary school days.
 With careful preparation and by working smarter not harder, you will have a general idea of what to expect.
 As certification is granted after the completion and passing of eight courses, it’s important to be prepared for each one.
 The exams include four foundation courses, three personal lines or commercial lines courses, and one elective course.
 Since you can take the exams in any order, map out a plan that illustrates how much preparation time will be needed for each course.

 Speaking of those elementary school days, there is definitely some value in the lessons learned from partnering up for a group project.
 If you have a co-worker or buddy who is also focused on beating the CPCU exams, consider working together towards that goal.
 If you prefer to study and learn solo, that’s perfectly fine — a “CPCU buddy” is a great way to be held accountable for your progress.
 Check-ins, study tips, and plenty of coffee can certainly be shared along the way.

-Again, there is no such thing as too much preparation when it comes to studying for the CPCU exams.
+Again, there is no such thing as too much preparation when it comes to earning your CPCU designation.
 For more information and resources on steps to take to become a Chartered Property Casualty Underwriter, check out The Institutes today.
 Use these CPCU training tips to help prepare and pass the exam!